Difang and Igay Duana: Musical career

 In 1988, Difang and Igay traveled to France to sing on tour organized by ethnomusicologist Hsu Tsang-Houei, during which they and around 30 other aboriginal Taiwanese artists were paid $15 a day.
 Their performances were recorded by the Maison des Cultures du Monde ("Institute for World Cultures"), part of the French Ministère de L'éducation Nationale ("National Education Ministry"), and put onto an "anonymous" compilation of "Taiwanese aboriginal songs" to be used for educational purposes.
 Six years later, Michael Cretu, the creative mind behind the Ibiza-based Romanian/German musical project Enigma, believing the recording to be in the public domain, sampled the recording on his song "Return to Innocence".
 After Taiwanese press agencies identified the Duanas' performance, the couple were offered a contract with Magic Stone, a subsidiary of the Taiwanese indie label, Rock Records; their music achieved little exposure outside of Taiwan.

 In 1998, the Duanas filed suit against Cretu and EMI for violation of copyright.
 The suit was settled out of court in July 1999 for an undisclosed amount.
 The couple reportedly used some of the money to set up a scholarship fund for Amis children.
 Magic Stone's attorney also won a suit against the French government, but the government insisted on giving the money to a folk art foundation in trust, and not to the Duanas.
-In response to the lawsuits, Robin Lee, director of Taiwan's Association of Recording Copyright Owners, claimed that since performers of traditional folk music aren't authors, they have no copyright.
+In response to the lawsuits, Robin Lee, director of Taiwan's Association of Recording Copyright Owners, claimed that since performers of traditional folk music are not authors, they have no copyright.
 Lee was wrong because the standard practice is to list the music as traditional (no copyright), but the arrangement of it as copyrighted.
 The Duanas have been credited on all subsequent releases of the song.